 For other types of games like solo games, I’m sure you know how “Let’s Play” works.
 Try to cut your stream into many parts (around 1-hour each ideally), show a highlight at the beginning (the hook), the intro video then let the replay do its magic!

 These are the standard ways of doing professional-looking replay videos.

 By the way, do you know how to edit your videos?
 You will definitely need a video editing software like Adobe Premiere Pro to create your videos.

-Sadly, Adobe Premiere Pro is quite expensive so if you have it, that is great if you don’t, I actually have a free software that is actually much better, in my opinion, than Premiere Pro!
+Sadly, Adobe Premiere Pro is quite expensive so if you have it, that is great if you don’t, you actually have a free software that is actually great, in my opinion, as good as Premiere Pro!

 Introducing DaVinci Resolve 16

 Created by Blackmagic, an Australian digital cinema company, Resolve 16 is a direct competitor to Premiere Pro.
-Not a lower version or a cheap rip-off, no a serious competitor!
+Not a lower version or a cheap rip-off, not a serious competitor!

 The fact is that the software is free because it is a way for Blackmagic to promote their main products: professional (and really expensive) cameras.

 This is actually what our founder is using when he is geeking on video edition…